ChartContainer

 padding?default { top: 20, bottom: 20, right: { intervals: 3 }, left: { intervals: 0 } }

 Viewport padding around the plot area.
-Applied on mount only — changing this prop after mount is ignored.
+Live — a later change re-applies via chart.setPadding.
 Set every side to 0 for an edge-to-edge sparkline.

 viewport?